GPRESean/ToyProjects-Embedded/Xenomai/howto-build-xenomai/README.md

 ```

 ```
-# Logout and Login again to new packages to work
+# Logout and Login again to make new packages working
 ```

 Setup Xenomai libraries and tools